xiaolai/regular-investing-in-box/docs/en/README.md

 > * Income from an EOS Block Producer
 > * Income from XIN nodes

-It takes a large amount of reserves and preparation to become an EOS Block Producer or a XIN node.
+It takes a large amount of reserves and preparation to become an EOS Block Producer or an XIN node.
 When the time is right, b.watch plans to run these nodes, and after deducting operation costs 100% of proceeds will be distributed to BOX holders.

 Under this system, the corporate value of b.watch is basically a 0.5% commission on BOX redemptions and a 0.1% commission on BOX trading.
-After seven year, 100% of BOX shares will be distributed to my Regular Investing Practice Group members according to certain conditions.
+After seven years, 100% of the shares of b.watch will be distributed to my Regular Investing Practice Group members according to certain conditions.
 For instance:

 > * Time holding BOX
 > * Degree of successful completion of regular investing tasks